On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Introduction

-The most powerful tools to study quark TMD PDFs are the measurements of the nucleon spin (in)dependent azimuthal asymmetries in SIDIS~\cite{Kotzinian:1994dv,Goeke:2005hb,Bacchetta:2006tn,Bastami:2018xqd} and Drell--Yan processes \cite{Arnold:2008kf,Bastami:2020asv}.
+One of the most powerful tools to study quark TMD PDFs are the measurements of the nucleon spin (in)dependent azimuthal asymmetries in SIDIS~\cite{Kotzinian:1994dv,Goeke:2005hb,Bacchetta:2006tn,Anselmino:2011ch, Bastami:2018xqd} and Drell--Yan processes \cite{Arnold:2008kf,Bastami:2020asv}.
 Complementary information on TMD fragmentation process, necessary for the interpretation of SIDIS data, is obtained from $e^+e^-$ measurements~\cite{Metz:2016swz}.
-Being an actively developing field, TMD physics triggers a lot of experimental and theoretical interest all over the world, stimulating new measurements and developments in TMD extraction techniques oriented on existing and future data from lepton-nucleon, electron-positron and hadron-hadron facilities at BNL, CERN, DESY, FNAL, JLab, and KEK.
-For recent reviews on experimental and theoretical advances on TMDs see Refs.~\cite{Anselmino:2020vlp,Avakian:2019drf,Perdekamp:2015vwa,Boglione:2015zyc,Aidala:2012mv}.
-While there were a lot of experimental measurements related to TMDs performed in the past (and more are planned), which improved significantly the theoretical understanding for Leading Order (LO) (twist-2) TMD PDFs such as Sivers, transversity and Boer-Mulders functions of quarks, only few data relevant for the study of gluon TMD PDFs are available~\cite{Adare:2013ekj,Adare:2010bd,Aidala:2018gmp,Aidala:2017pum,Adolph:2017pgv,Szabelski:2016wym}.
-Despite this, recently a remarkable progress has been achieved in phenomenological calculations for azimuthal asymmetries in gluon-sensitive channels including \textit{e.g.} muons from open heavy-flavor decays and charmonia production in hard processes, as well as in theoretical modelling of gluon TMD PDFs, see Refs.~\cite{DAlesio:2019qpk,DAlesio:2020eqo,Bacchetta:2020vty} and the references therein.
+Being an actively developing field, TMD physics triggers a lot of experimental and theoretical interest all over the world, stimulating new measurements and developments in TMD extraction techniques oriented on existing and future data from lepton-nucleon, hadron-hadron and electron-positron facilities at CERN, DESY, JLab, FNAL, BNL, and KEK.
+For recent reviews on experimental and theoretical advances on TMDs see Refs.~\cite{Anselmino:2020vlp,Avakian:2019drf,Perdekamp:2015vwa,Boglione:2015zyc,Aidala:2012mv,Lansberg:2017tlc, Scarpa:2019fol, Abdulov:2019txc}.
+These efforts improved significantly the phenomenological modeling of quark Sivers, transversity and Boer-Mulders TMD PDFs.

+Recently a remarkable progress has been achieved in modeling of gluon TMD PDFs and phenomenological calculations for azimuthal asymmetries in gluon-sensitive channels including \textit{e.g.} open heavy-flavor and charmonia production in hard processes, see Refs.~\cite{DAlesio:2019qpk,DAlesio:2020eqo,DAlesio:2017rzj,Bacchetta:2020vty} and the references therein.
+However experimental data relevant for the study of gluon TMD PDFs are still scarce~\cite{Adare:2013ekj,Adare:2010bd,Aidala:2018gmp,Aidala:2017pum,Adolph:2017pgv,Szabelski:2016wym}.